sictweb/bti425-2020/graded-work/assign2.md

 #### Web API functions in `server.js` and `manager.js`

-As noted above, the course professors will provide code for the Web API `manager.js` function as soon as we can.
-It will be ready-to-use.
+As noted above, the course professors have provided code for the Web API `manager.js` function.
+It is ready-to-use.

 If you want to write the `server.js` function and then comment it out until you get the professors' code, then the function will do a similar task to the "cart save" task.
 There will probably be a couple of differences:
 * Obviously, the route will be different
 (instead of `...cart/save` it will be `.../cart/confirmed`)
 * The response message will be something like "Timetable confirmed"

+Remember to publish your updated web API to Heroku.

 <br>